nushell/nushell.github.io/book/commands/str_pascal-case.md

 ## Parameters

- -  `...rest`: optionally convert text to PascalCase by column paths
+ -  `...rest`: For a data structure input, convert strings at the given cell paths

 ## Examples